 Free PMI Importer?

 I sold a Boeing supplier a copy of CADKEY with a direct Catia 5 translator.
 They called me in a panic.
 "Joe, CADKEY will not read the Catia 5 file."
-They had a seat of Catia 5 (Boeing liked suppliers with Catia 5, but they never used it) I said okay, load it into your Catia 5 and export it as a STEP file...
+They had a seat of Catia 5 (Boeing liked suppliers with Catia 5, but most suppliers didn't even use it) I said okay, load it into your Catia 5 and export it as a STEP file...
 Oops.
 Boeing failed to inform its suppliers they upgraded their Catia 5.

 3D CAD and the 757